-For doing this, I have proposed the theory of participatory sense-making (video introduction).
+For doing this, I developed the theory of participatory sense-making (link to video introduction).
 This enactive approach to intersubjectivity investigates how we move together while we interact with each other (including speaking), and how this influences how we understand each other and the world, together.

 Putting the interaction process at the centre of the study of social understanding entails a detailed and focused examination of it.
 This is being done in the social sciences (interaction studies, conversation analysis, context analysis, etc.), but it is a relatively new idea in philosophy of mind and the cognitive sciences.
 One pillar of this work is the investigation of individual sense-making, which is the immersed and meaningful engagement of self-organizing and self-maintaining agents with their environment.
 If we think of how interaction influences sense-making, this has implications for how we think of individuals as well.

-One of the main areas of application of my work is in the field of autism research.
-Here my ideas contribute to better understanding autistic experience and interactions, thereby enhancing mutual understanding between autistics and neurotypicals, or – as a Dutch blog recently called it – autism-friendliness.
+One of the main areas of application of my work is in autism research.
+Here my work contributes to better understanding autistic experience and interactions, thereby enhancing mutual understanding between autistics and neurotypicals, or – as a Dutch blog recently called it – autism-friendliness.

 This work is inherently interdisciplinary.
 Most of my work is theoretical, but I draw on empirical research from disciplines ranging from anthropology and linguistics, over evolutionary robotics, minimal systems research, developmental, experimental and clinical psychology, to psychiatry, philosophy, and neuroscience.